parthiv-krishna/stonks-bot/README.md

 Python 3.10.0b4 ...
 ```

 If all went well, you should see version 3.10 when the venv is activated.
+You can exit the Python interpreter by typing `exit()` then enter.
 Now, install the dependencies with pip.

 ```bash
 python -m pip install -r requirements.txt